 AM: How can you get leadership buy-in when you’re making big changes to your performance management strategy?

 LM: While we have an employee-led process, having leadership buy-in is so important.
 Using data to show the importance of your strategy is huge, but you can also use your hands.
+I learned this technique at a performance solutions workshop.
 An annual review happens over 12 months, right?
 So hold up all your fingers.
 Yes, you’d need two more to get to 12, but you get the jist.

 Out of those 12 months, how much time do you think people can actually remember and reflect on?
 Probably a couple weeks, right?
 One month?
 So only hold up one finger now.
 It’s totally flawed.
 Using those simple hand gestures to explain and get leadership buy-in has worked wonders for me.